Christoph-Koschel/tsb/Readme.md

 applications, and it comes with a range of features that make it easy to manage your development workflow.
 Some of the key features of TSB include:

-- Custom tsx support: TSB supports custom tsx configurations, making it easy to create custom templates for your application.

 - Runtime config management: TSB allows you to manage your application configuration at runtime.
 You can choose to load your modules once into cache or reload it every time it's imported.

 - Runtime loading of other compiled files: TSB allows you to load other compiled files at runtime, making it easy to manage dependencies and keep your application up-to-date.
+[WIP]

 - Extensible through plugins: TSB is highly extensible and can be customized with plugins to fit your specific needs.
   You can add new features, modify existing ones, and integrate with other tools and frameworks.

+- Costume Preprocessor: Macro implementation and preprocessor directives are planned.
+[WIP]

+- TSB supports exporting symbols globally, making them accessible to other frameworks, scripts, and similar components, even when isolated from the global scope.
+[WIP]

 Overall, TSB is a powerful and flexible tool for building and running TypeScript applications, and it can be a great choice for developers who want a complete solution for managing their application development workflow.